Before I start my review of the Tenergy rubber, I should state that this is not my first racket but my third.

 “^” indicates this rubber is not meant for this kind of stroke

 “~” indicates I do not commonly serve with my backhand

-Again, this is my first good set up so I might just be impressed because this is the first time I’ve really used good equipment but honestly my old Stiga wasn’t terrible so I’m not going into this completely blind.
-All in all, from what I’ve tried you can’t go wrong with the Tenergy 05 and 64.
+Again, this is my first good set up so I might just be impressed because this is the first time I’ve used good equipment, but honestly, my old Stiga wasn’t terrible, so I’m not going into this completely blind.
+All in all, from what I’ve tried, you can’t go wrong with the Tenergy 05 and 64.

-Truthfully these rubbers are really quite similar but each has its own unique perks about them.
-To make an analogy it’s like getting two of the same gun and putting different specialty attachments to them.
-Feel free to take my review with however many grains of salt you want but this is my honest opinion.
+Truthfully these rubbers are quite similar, but each has its unique perks about them.
+To make an analogy, it’s like getting two of the same gun and putting various specialty attachments to them.
+Feel free to take my review with however many grains of salt you want, but this is my honest opinion.